Evil eye: India

-In the northern states of India, like the Punjab, Uttar Pradesh, Rajasthan, Haryana, Uttarakhand, and Himachal Pradesh, the evil eye is called "nazar" (meaning gaze or vision) or more commonly Buri Nazar.
-A charm bracelet, tattoo or other object (Nazar battu), or a slogan (Chashme Baddoor (slogan)), may be used to ward off the evil eye.
-Some truck owners write the slogan to ward off the evil eye: "buri nazar wale tera muh kala" ("O evil-eyed one, may your face turn black").

-In Andhra Pradesh and Telangana, people call it as 'Disti' or 'Drusti', while people of Tamil Nadu call it 'drishti' or 'kannu' (translated, means evil eye).
-The people of Kerala also call it "drishti" or "kannu", the latter of which is Malayalam for "eye".
-The people of Karnataka call it 'Drushti', similar to other southern Indian languages.
-To remove Drishti, people follow several methods based on their culture/area.
+In Andhra Pradesh and Telangana, people call it as disti or drusti, while people of Tamil Nadu call it drishti or kannu (formally kan, meaning "the eye").
+The people of Kerala also call it drishti or kannu, the latter of which is Malayalam for "eye".
+The people of Karnataka call it drushti, similar to other southern Indian languages.
+To remove drishti, people follow several methods based on their culture/area.
 Items often used are either rock salt, red chilies, white pumpkins, oiled cloth, or lemons coated with kumkuma.
-People remove Drishti by rotating any one of these items around the affected person.
+People remove drishti by rotating any one of these items around the affected person.
 The person who removes it will then burn the item, or discard it in a place where others are not likely to stamp on these items.
-People hang pictures of fierce and scary ogres in their homes or vehicles, to ward off the evil eye.
+People hang pictures of fierce and scary ogres called drishti bommai in their homes or vehicles, to ward off the evil eye.

-In India, babies and newborn infants will usually have their eye adorned with kajal, or eyeliner.
-This would be black, as it is believed in India that black wards off the evil eye or any evil auras.
-The umbilical cord of babies is often preserved and cast into a metal pendant, and tied to a black string — babies can wear this as a chain, bracelet or belt—the belief, once more, is that this protects the infant from drishti.
-This is a practice that has been followed right from historical times.
-People usually remove drishti on full-moon or new-moon days, since these days are considered to be auspicious in India.

 Indians often leave small patches of rock salt outside their homes, and hang arrangements of green chilies, neem leaves, and lemons on their stoop.
 The belief is that this will ward away the evil eye cast on families by detractors.